3-DAY COURSE Optomechanical System Design

 After 2 succesful editions we will organise a third course

-If you want to be on the waiting list send a mail
+If you want to be informed about the new date send a mail

 Investment 1400 euro for non DSPE members, 1200 euro for DSPE members (excluding VAT).